jay-kumogata/RetroGames/pyxel/chip8mini/README.md

 ## Introduction

-Chip8mini is a CHIP-8 emulator that runs in the game cabinet.
+Chip8mini is a CHIP-8 emulator that runs inside the game cabinet.
 The focus is on pixel art in game cabinets.

 ![](https://github.com/jay-kumogata/RetroGames/blob/main/pyxel/chip8mini/screenshots/Amabie08.gif)